adnanmaja/1gig/README.md

 - Simple read/filter operations:
   - View all students
   - View high achievers (IPK>=3.5)
+  - Sort students based on IPK and age (umur)
+  - Rank faculties and age by their avg IPK
+  - Presents them in a graph
 - Delete data based on:
   - Name
   - Age